World Cup

 Fact checker Marcus Webb

-Belgium's superior quality and tournament pedigree should see them through in a cagey opening-round fixture.
+Belgium's superior quality and tournament pedigree should see them through, with the market tightening slightly from 1.71 to 1.67 in the final hours before kickoff.

 World Cup openers are rarely fireworks shows, and this Round 1 clash between Belgium and Egypt at Lumen Field in Seattle should follow that script.
-Belgium arrive as clear favourites, priced at 1.71, and sit top of the group standings before a ball is kicked.
-Egypt face a significant step up in quality, and the market reflects that with a 5.45 price on the away win.
-I'm leaning towards a Belgium victory, but the margin and tempo matter more than the result.
+Belgium arrive as clear favourites, with their price tightening slightly from 1.71 to 1.67 in the final hours, reflecting steady market confidence.
+Egypt remain long outsiders at 6.51, up from 5.45, suggesting the market sees little late shift in momentum.
+No confirmed lineups have been released, so the tactical picture remains speculative, but the broad direction is clear: Belgium should control territory and take the points.
 Opening-round caution, tournament nerves, and tactical discipline should keep this tight.
 Read on for where the edges sit.

-I'll start with what the odds are already telling us: Belgium should win this.
-They're priced at 1.71, they sit first in the group, and they carry the stronger tournament pedigree.
-The market sees a clear quality gap, and I'm not here to argue with the broad direction.
-What I want to figure out is whether that price leaves room once you layer in the specific context of an opening World Cup fixture, where caution tends to trump ambition and neither side wants to hand the opposition an early gift.
+I'll start with what the odds are still telling us: Belgium should win this.
+They've shortened slightly from 1.71 to 1.67 in the final hours before kickoff, which suggests the market has found no reason to doubt the original positioning.
+Egypt have drifted from 5.45 to 6.51, and the draw has nudged from 4.1 to 4.25, both small movements that reinforce the view that Belgium are the stronger side and the likeliest winners.
+I'm not here to argue with that broad direction.
+What I want to figure out is whether that tightening price still leaves room once you layer in the specific context of an opening World Cup fixture, where caution tends to trump ambition and neither side wants to hand the opposition an early gift.

 Belgium have the better squad on paper and should control territory for long periods.
 Their ability to circulate possession, stretch Egypt's defensive block, and create chances through patient build-up gives them multiple routes to goal.
 The problem is that opening-round World Cup matches are rarely smooth.
 Teams sit deeper, protect shape more rigidly, and are happy to take a point if it keeps them alive in the group.
 Egypt will set up to frustrate, stay compact, and force Belgium to break them down without offering much space in behind.
 That's a recipe for a low-event first half and a cagey, attritional contest overall.